vitalets/playwright-bdd/docs/writing-steps/decorators.md

       And I add todo "bar"
       Then visible todos count is 2
 ```
-Check out [full example of using decorators](https://github.com/vitalets/playwright-bdd/tree/main/examples/decorators) with playwright-bdd.
+Check out the [full example of using decorators](https://github.com/vitalets/playwright-bdd/tree/main/examples/decorators) with playwright-bdd.

 > To get VSCode Cucumber autocomplete working with decorators set `cucumberautocomplete.strictGherkinCompletion = false` in `.vscode/settings.json`

 ## Inheritance
 When one Page Object is inherited from another, `playwright-bdd` can automatically guess
-what fixture to use in particular scenario.
+what fixture to use in a particular scenario.
 Imagine two parent-child classes with decorator steps:

 ```ts
 // TodoPage